-(Pocket-lint) - Having a top ethernet cable can transform your patchy internet connection from subpar to superb, letting you forego the frailties of Wi-Fi and receive a direct line from your router.
+Pocket-lint) - Having a top ethernet cable can transform your patchy internet connection from subpar to superb, letting you forego the frailties of Wi-Fi and receive a direct line from your router.

-While Wi-Fi is the most convenient form of receiving a connection on your devices - be they games consoles, smart home tech, or computers - it does often face issues with conflicting signals in the air and can therefore be unstable.
-Having an ethernet cable run from your router or modem can help solve this issue, essentially creating a hardwired path for the internet to take to your device.
+> Though Wi-Fi is the most convenient form of receiving a connection on your devices - be they games consoles, smart home tech, or computers - it does often face issues with conflicting signals in the air and can therefore be unstable.
+Having an ethernet cable run from your router or modem can help solve this issue, essentially creating a hardwired path for the internet to travel to your device.

-However, with many of our gadgets sitting far away from the access point, even the ethernet cable solution presents its challenges.
+> However, with many of our gadgets sitting far away from the access point, even the ethernet cable solution presents its challenges.
 The easy part is figuring out the length you need the wire to be, but you'll have to know what your internet speed is, too, and find the corresponding Cat - which is short for 'Category', and unfortunately nothing to do with felines.

-Generally speaking, the higher the Cat number, the more advanced the cable is and the higher speeds it'll be able to accommodate.
+> Generally speaking, the higher the Cat number, the more advanced the cable is and the higher speeds it'll be able to accommodate.
 As an example, if you have download speeds of roughly 10-20Mbps, anything that is Cat-5 or above will be just fine.

-To help guide you through the wide web of wired internet connections, we've picked out some of the best you can buy.
+> To help guide you through the wide web of wired internet connections, we've picked out some of the best you can buy.

-AmazonBasics Cat-6 Ethernet Cable
+> AmazonBasics Cat-6 Ethernet Cable

-This AmazonBasics 14-foot Cat-6 cable is the ideal pick in most cases, transmitting data up to 1GB per second and supporting bandwidth transmission of up to 250MHz.
+> This AmazonBasics 14-foot Cat-6 cable is the ideal pick in most cases, transmitting data up to 1GB per second and supporting bandwidth transmission of up to 250MHz.

-Simply, that's more than enough speed for most homes, allowing you to receive a more reliable connection when fed into an access point.
+> Simply, that's more than enough speed for most homes, allowing you to receive a more reliable connection when fed into an access point.